Hôtel de Besenval: L'affaire de Monsieur de Besenval: Besenval's escape, arrest and release

 During his imprisonment, evidence was collected against Pierre Victor de Besenval.
 On 1 August 1789, a house search was carried out on the orders of the municipal council of Paris.
 Maître Jean-Jacques Grandin, commissioner of the prison court of the Grand Châtelet from 1782 to 1791, accompanied by two witnesses, went to the Hôtel de Besenval to seal all the baron's filing cabinets and his bureau plat in order to secure evidence.
 In addition, he also interrogated the baron's staff.
 The aristocratic society was alarmed.
 This incident caused many nobles to prepare their escape from France.
 The baron's trial began on 21 November with the first judicial questioning.
 Pierre Victor de Besenval's life hung by a thread.

-It was only through the intervention of his compatriot, the Genevan banker and French Finance Minister Jacques Necker, that Pierre Victor de Besenval escaped lynching when he was arrested in Villegruis.
-Eventually, the baron was released on 1 March 1790, after winning his case before the court of the Grand Châtelet, thanks to the indefatigable support of his soldiers who testified in his favour.
+Only through the intervention of his compatriot, the Genevan banker and French Finance Minister Jacques Necker, did Pierre Victor de Besenval escape being lynched after his arrest in Villegruis.
+It was on his return journey from Basel to Versailles, at the end of July 1789, that Jacques Necker learned, at a stopover in Nogent-sur-Seine, of the arrest of the Baron de Besenval.
+The baron was eventually released on 1 March 1790, having won his case before the court of the Grand Châtelet, thanks to the indefatigable support of his soldiers and friends, such as the Duc de la Rochefoucauld-Liancourt, the Duc de Luynes and the Comte de Mirabeau, who testified in his favour.
 But also thanks to the closing argument of his lawyer Raymond Desèze and thanks to Jacques Necker, who had held his protective hand over him.
 Saved from the guillotine and released from prison, the baron returned that same day to his residence on the Rue de Grenelle, protected by the Swiss Guards and escorted by a crowd of friends.